Hard light vs soft light – when and how to use both types of lighting

 But not so big a deal that you get stuck trying to decide between hard light and soft light.
 You can actually use both at the same time, but more about that in a moment.

-First let’s look at how each works and and the pros and cons of hard vs soft lighting.
+First let’s look at how each type of light works and and the pros and cons of hard vs soft lighting portraits.
 I’ll cover:

 • The difference between hard and soft light